 1. The Treasury Hotel

 The Treasury Hotel is the ultimate in top-end-of-town sophistication.
-Its stately façade denotes the spacious, beautifully appointed suites, many with river views and every luxurious inclusion.
+This Brisbane hotel’s stately façade denotes the spacious, beautifully appointed suites, many with river views and every luxurious inclusion.
 At the Treasury, old-school style never goes out of fashion.

 2. Next Hotel

-For a taste of contemporary glamour, Next Hotel Brisbane in central Queen Street, offers boutique-style accommodation in beautifully appointed guest rooms and suites, a luxurious outdoor pool and access to Queen Street Mall shopping and dining.
+If you’re looking for some contemporary glamour from your boutique hotels Brisbane, Next Hotel Brisbane in central Queen Street, offers boutique-style accommodation in beautifully appointed guest rooms and suites, a luxurious outdoor pool and access to Queen Street Mall shopping and dining.

 3. Gambaro Hotel